@qawolf/pom provides Page Object Model (POM) infrastructure for

 overriding popupHandlers() / routeInterceptors() on its class:

-installPageHooks() collects these across every registered page object,
+installPageHooks() collects these across every registered page object, not

-not just the entry point.
+install otherwise.
 Overrides are detected by an own-property check on the

 registered class’s prototype, so declare popupHandlers() /